Circuit Breakers for External WMS Services

 )

-For distributed deployments, replace MemoryCircuitBreakerStorage with Redis-backed storage so all worker nodes share breaker state.
+For distributed deployments, replace MemoryCircuitBreakerStorage with a Redis-backed implementation so all worker nodes share breaker state and avoid split-brain scenarios.

 2. Wrap the HTTP Client